ajccosta/pop_setbench/README.md

 Once the above test completes the resultant figures could be found in pop_experiments/plots/generated_plots/.
 All plots follow the naming convention mentioned in the quick test section.

 For easy comparison of the generated plots, we have put the expected figures for this experiment in the pop_experiments/plots/expected_plots/ directory.
-Please copy this directory in the same way as we copied pop_experiments/plots/generated_plots

-* Copy the generated plots from the pop_experiments/plots/expected_plots/ folder to your current directory.
+* Copy the plots from the pop_experiments/plots/ folder to your current directory.

-    ```~$ sudo docker cp pop:/pop_setbench/pop_experiments/plots/expected_plots/ .```
+    ```~$ sudo docker cp pop:/pop_setbench/pop_experiments/plots/ .```

 Now, you can analyse the generated plots and compare them with the expected plots assuming you have access to similar hardware.